(Based on a week-long trip in September 2016 exploring Mexico City.)

 La Ciudadela is the main handicraft market in Mexico City.
 It is very large and can be overwhelming, but you can do all of your gift shopping there.
 It is a maze – I’m sure there is a method to it, but I couldn’t figure it out.
 The aisles are certainly wide enough for wheelchairs and it is accessible to enter the market in general, but very difficult to enter most of the stalls as they are as full of products as they can possibly be.

+I also never saw anyone pushing their own wheelchair – always older people being pushed.
+However, I saw many people in wheelchairs working at the airport.
 Mexico City seemed to be as accessible as any major Latin American city I’ve visited – it could always be better, but clearly efforts have been made.
 Most major streets have decent sidewalks and good curb cuts.
-The majority of stores and restaurants that I saw had either constructed ramps or ramps added onto older buildings.
-However, I did not go to a single restaurant with an accessible restroom.
-Several of them required going to another floor, and most of them had narrow doors and minimal maneuvering space.
-Interestingly, I never saw a single car parked in a handicapped parking space (and they are everywhere).
-I also never saw anyone in a wheelchair under their own power – always older people being pushed.
-However, I saw many people in wheelchairs working at the airport.
+The majority of restaurants that I saw had either constructed ramps or ramps added onto older buildings.